Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Materials and Methods

+We derive complementary feature families that summarize both explicit temporal structure and learned representations of radar backscatter dynamics throughout the rice-growing season.
+All features are computed at the plot level from smoothed S1 VV, VH, and VV/VH ratio time series.

-\textbf{Hand-crafted Features:} For each band (VV, VH, VV/VH), we extract temporal characteristics that include the position and amplitude of the first $k$ troughs, crests, and inflection points; the total number of troughs and crests; summary statistics (mean, minimum, maximum amplitude); parameters from Gaussian kernel fitting to the VV/VH ratio (amplitude, peak day, standard deviation and $R^2$)\cite{bazziMappingPaddyRice2019}; and radar vegetation index (RVI) values~\cite{nasirzadehdizaji2019sensitivity}.
+\textbf{Analytical Features:} For each polarization (VV, VH, VV/VH), we extract temporal characteristics that include the position and amplitude of the first $k$ troughs, crests, and inflection points; the total number of troughs and crests; summary statistics (mean, minimum, maximum amplitude); parameters from Gaussian kernel fitting to the VV/VH ratio (amplitude, peak day, standard deviation and $R^2$\cite{bazziMappingPaddyRice2019}); and radar vegetation index (RVI) values~\cite{nasirzadehdizaji2019sensitivity} for a total of 61 features, which we refer to as \textit{hand-crafted} (HC) features.
+To complement these direct time-domain descriptors, we compute Fourier-domain features using fast Fourier transform (FT) that capture periodic irrigation-drainage patterns and overall signal smoothness.

-\textbf{Pretrained Features:} We leverage the Pretrained Remote Sensing Transformer (Presto)~\cite{tseng2023lightweight}, a deep learning model pre-trained on diverse remote sensing time series data.
-We picked this remote sensing foundation model as it works at a pixel level as opposed to patch level, which would be difficult due to the irregular size of plots.
-We extract embeddings by passing ERA5 climate variables and Sentinel-1 timeseries data through the frozen Presto encoder, generating features that capture complex temporal patterns without requiring extensive labeled data.
-We utilize the embeddings from all timesteps (``temporal tokens'').
-A limitation of this model is that it can process at most 24 timesteps.
-We experiment with resampling the smoothed spline in the previous step with frequencies of 4, 7 and 10 days.
-This is done in order to increase the temporal resolution of the data where possible (when the total number of timesteps $\leq$ 24) or to accommodate longer temporal ranges (such as rows 11-12 in \autoref{tab:temp-features}).
+\textbf{Learnt Features:} We include pretrained representations from two EO foundation models.
+The Pretrained Remote Sensing Transformer (Presto)~\cite{tseng2023lightweight} encodes up to 24 Sentinel-1 timesteps into 128-dimensional temporal embeddings that capture non-linear phenological trajectories.
+The Google AlphaEarth (AE) embeddings product~\cite{brown2025alphaearth} provides lightweight 64-dimensional embeddings summarizing annual multisensor (S1, S2, Landsat) variability, capturing landscape level dynamics at 10-meter resolutions.
+Both these embeddings are inexpensive to acquire, and therefore very attractive to practitioners.